openshift/enhancements/enhancements/machine-api/remediation-history.md

 - Using events

-  The UI already displays events (in its own tab), but they aren't stored for very long, which will make it harder to see which nodes are having recurring issues.
+  - The UI already displays events (in its own generic events tab), but events only have a short TTL (configurable, defaults to 3 hours in OpenShift), which makes it hard to see which nodes are having recurring issues over a longer duration.
+  - Parsing events and composing a remediation overview is harder on the UI than to just display the MHC status.

 - Using metrics

-  Metrics are a good tool for recording e.g. how often remediations are triggered and how long they take in average, but not so much for tracking single remediations in the desired detail.
+  - Metrics are a good tool for recording e.g. how often remediations are triggered and how long they take in average, but not so much for tracking single remediations in the desired detail.
+  - Parsing getting and parsing metrics, and composing a remediation overview from them, is harder on the UI than to just display the MHC status.